-Item When required Plans or information to be provided A. General requirements All applications Refer to section 2c Lodging a development application.
-B. Specific information requirements All applications Development Applications for land subject to flood related development controls are to include the following information A survey plan indicating: i the position of the existing building/s or proposed building/s; the existing ground levels and features to Australian Height Datum around the perimeter of the site and contours of the site; and iii the existing or proposed floor levels to Australian Height Datum.
+Item When required Plans or information to be provided A. General requirements All applications Refer to Part 2 Preparing and lodging a development application .
+B. Flood impact and risk assessment All applications subject to this Part.
+Depending on the scale of the development and availability of existing flood information, either a simple or detailed Flood Impact and Risk Assessment (FIRA) will be required, at the discretion of Council.
+A detailed FIRA is likely to be required for large scale developments, or developments that in the opinion of Council are in critical situations, where an existing catchment based flood study is not available All Flood Impact and Risk Assessments (FIRAs) will be guided by the NSW Department of Planning and Environment's Flood Impact and Risk Assessment Flood Risk Management Guide LU01 (2022) or its update.
+Information and plans, prepared by a suitably qualified professional, including: A survey plan indicating: the position of the existing building/s and/or proposed building/s; the existing ground levels and features to Australian Height Datum around the perimeter of the site and contours of the site; and the existing or proposed floor levels to Australian Height Datum.
+Any required information listed in Table 2 Prescriptive Criteria as applicable.
 Applications for earthworks, filling of land, infrastructure and subdivision are to be accompanied by a survey plan (with a minimum contour interval of 0.25m) showing relative levels to Australian Height Datum.
-For large scale developments, or developments that in the opinion of Council are in critical situations, where an existing catchment based flood study is not available, a flood study prepared by a suitably qualified engineer using hydrologic and hydraulic dynamic one or two dimensional computer model may be required.
-Any required information listed in Table 17 Prescriptive Criteria as applicable.
+Any other information required by the NSW Department of Planning and Environment's Flood Impact and